-On November 23, 2018, Hydro One Holdings Limited ("HOHL"), an indirect wholly-owned subsidiary of Hydro One Limited, filed a U.S. debt short form base shelf prospectus with securities regulatory authorities in Canada and the United States for the purposes of, but not limited to, funding a portion of the cash purchase price of the Merger ("U.S. Debt Prospectus").
-The U.S. Debt Prospectus allows HOHL to offer, from time to time in one or more public offerings, up to U.S. \$3.0 billion of debt securities, unconditionally guaranteed by Hydro One Limited, during the 25-month period ending December 23, 2020.
+On November 23, 2018, HOHL, an indirect wholly-owned subsidiary of Hydro One Limited, filed a U.S. debt short form base shelf prospectus with securities regulatory authorities in Canada and the United States for the purposes of, but not limited to, funding a portion of the cash purchase price of the Merger (the "2018 U.S. Debt Prospectus").
+The 2018 U.S. Debt Prospectus allowed HOHL to offer, from time to time in one or more public offerings, up to U.S.\$3.0 billion of debt securities, unconditionally guaranteed by Hydro One Limited, during the 25-month period ending December 23, 2020.
 In order to facilitate funding for the Merger, on June 8, 2018, HOHL, as issuer, and Hydro One Limited, as guarantor, entered into a trust indenture (the "HOHL Indenture") with Computershare Company, N.A., as United States trustee, and Computershare Company of Canada, as Canadian trustee, governing the issuance by HOHL of unsecured debentures, notes or other evidences of indebtedness in one or more series, unconditionally guaranteed as to payment by Hydro One Limited.
 To date, no debt has been issued under the HOHL Indenture.
+No debt securities were issued under the 2018 U.S. Debt Prospectus.